Analytical Chemistry Challenge for Secondary Students (2025/26)

 - Participating schools will be responsible for selecting the best-performing team in the Preliminary Heat with justifications (i.e. assessment records using marking sheets and/or rubrics).
 Meanwhile, the organisers have complete discretion regarding all matters concerning the results of the Shortlisting Assessment and Final Competition of the competition.

-For enquiries, please contact Science Education Section, Curriculum Support Division, EDB on 3698 3440.
+For enquiries, please contact Science Education Section, Innovation Technology Education Division, EDB on 3698 3440.